What are the Benefits of Implementing Occupational Medicine into Your Clinic?

 There are a number of different software available that can be integrated with the hospital’s management and EHR system and can enable the clinic to provide occupational medicine facilities for its healthcare staff.
 Some of the wide-ranging benefits of this system including:

-- Ensuring health and safety of healthcare workers
+- Ensuring the health and safety of healthcare workers

 - Keeping a track of injuries at the workplace